onesimoh2/ts-anomaly-detection-beyond-02/README.md

 This is the main program containing the parts to download the csv file, selecting the first part of the time series, create the data frames and the data loaders, defining the autoencoder, training the model and finally execute the model to find the anomalies.
 In the future we will add ‘catfich_all’ that is going to be a module to analyze the whole catfish time series and ‘catfish_last_part’ to do the same with the last part of the series.

 ### autoencoder_module.py
-Contain the classes to create the data loaders and the autoencoder.
+Contain the classes to create the data loaders and the variational autoencoder.
 This last contains functions to define the autoencoder, train the autoencoder and execute the trained model.
+The code for this was defeloped using (8) and (9).

 ### fft_functions.py
 Contains the functions to perform the FFT and later reconstruct the series from its complex coefficients.
 The first function basically calculates the coefficients and the second uses those coefficients to extrapolate the series.
 This code is a variation of the code described in (5).